ibm-cloud-docs/vpc/limitations.md

 ## General restrictions
 {: #general-restrictions}

-* The following features are not supported, including all properties associated with these features:
+The following features are not supported, including all properties associated with these features:
 * Network ACLs (access control lists)
 * Shares
-  * Load balancers
-  * VPNs (virtual private networks)

 * The following concepts are not supported:
   * IPV6